-As part of HYPE's mission is to help young professionals become better engaged in community life and become ambassadors for the Hartford Region, the Civic Engagement Committee
+As part of HYPE's mission to help young professionals become better engaged in community life and become ambassadors for the Hartford Region, the Civic Engagement Committee

 creates and organizes opportunities for members to engage in civics related programming, both locally and nationally, around topics of history, politics, and community matters impacting young professionals.
 The Civic Connects blog series focuses on interviewing professionals organizing annual events that bring people together in the City and impact the community.
 For the July edition, HYPEster and Civic Engagement Committee Member David Seymour interviewed Kate McOmber, Vice President of Communications & Donor Relations at the Greater Hartford Arts Council